osrf/gazebo_tutorials/guided_i/tutorial1.md

 plane, and the `<vertical>` component defines rays that fan out in a vertical plane.

 The Velodyne sensor requires vertical rays, that then rotate.
+We will simulated this as rotated horizontal fan.
+We're taking this approach because it will be a bit easier to visualize the data in Gazebo.
 The Velodyne specification indicates that the HDL-32 has 32 rays with a vertical field of view between +10.67 and -30.67 degrees.

 1. We will add the ray sensor to the top link.
 Copy the following into the `<link name="top">` element in the `velodyne.world` file.